Can You Donate Blood If You Have Tattoos?

 2. Obstructed Healing

 The healing phase of a new tattoo involves the formation of a protective scab over the wounded area.
-During this crucial time, any disturbance to the scab or inadequate care of the fresh ink can heighten the likelihood of virus infections as the skin remains in the process of closing the wound.
+During this crucial time, any disturbance to the scab or inadequate care of the fresh ink can cause tattoo side effects such as virus infections, as the skin remains in the process of closing the wound.

 3. Contamination By Bloodborne Pathogens